hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 As mentioned earlier, ``kea-dhcp4`` can be configured to generate requests to the DHCP-DDNS server, ``kea-dhcp-ddns``, (referred to herein as "D2") to update DNS entries.
-These requests are known as Name Change Requests or NCRs.
+These requests are known as NameChangeRequests or NCRs.
 Each NCR contains the following information:

 1. Whether it is a request to add (update) or remove DNS entries.